httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Derived Components {#derived-components}

-In addition to HTTP fields, there are a number of different components that can be derived from the control data, processing context, or other aspects of the HTTP message being signed.
+In addition to HTTP fields, there are a number of different components that can be derived from the control data, signature context, or other aspects of the HTTP message being signed.
 Such derived components can be included in the signature base by defining a component name, possible parameters, message target, and the derivation method for its component value.

 Derived component names MUST start with the "at" `@` character.
 This differentiates derived component names from HTTP field names, which cannot contain the `@` character as per {{Section 5.1 of HTTP}}.
 Processors of HTTP Message Signatures MUST treat derived component names separately from field names, as discussed in {{security-lazy-header-parser}}.